Women’s ‘Live-In’ Treatment Program

 - Family and friends are permitted to visit on the second Saturday of the treatment stay.

-On that Saturday, the primary support people who wish to visit are required to attend a psycho-educational family group session called “Steps to Self Care” (off-site at a location in Acton).
-Afterwards, an on-site visit is permitted for one hour.
+The primary support people who wish to visit are required to attend a psycho-educational family group session called “Steps to Self Care” (off-site at a location in Acton).
+Afterwards, a visit would be permitted for one hour.
 Please refer to the intake package to verify the date, location and time.
-A second Saturday visit is scheduled towards the end of the 33 day stay.
-It is pre-empted by a conjoint session that brings participants together with their family and friends (off-site at a location in Acton).
-Afterwards participants are given the opportunity to have up to a 5-hour visit, which occurs in the community

 - Once the standardized assessment is completed, the Admission Coordinator will contact potential participants to arrange an interview

 - If our program is determined to be a good match for the woman’s specific treatment goals, she will then be placed on a waiting list for the first available bed.
 If our program is not a good match, women are referred to a treatment centre appropriate for their needs

 - Women who are pregnant; followed by women who are parenting children zero – six years of age are considered priority admissions (Women’s ‘Live-In’ Program only).
 Priority shall be given to individuals who face imminent and severe consequence if treatment initiation is delayed, including but not limited to; incarceration, child custody/welfare issues, impact on immigration or similar status, academic or regulatory requirements.
 Priority status shall be given to individuals who are seeking their first residential treatment admission over those who are seeking a second or subsequent admission.

 - Pre-Treatment Requirements